Evy070/TheWordWizard/README.md

 5. **User Interaction**:
    - The user uploads the file and downloads the PDF report after the analysis and visualizations are complete.

+---

+### **3. Implementation**

+Writing the code.
+Including docstrings.

+---

+### **4. Testing**

+Does the code do what it is supposed to do?
+Does it handle errors well?

+Testing each function within Jupyter Notebook.

+Running pytest to check test success for full python project.

+---

+### **5. Documentation**

+How do you use the code?
+How does it work?
+How do you contribute to it?

+---

+### **6. Deployment**

+How do you share the code with others?
+How do you make it easy for others to use it?

+---